Murray Watt: State politics

-In 2009 Watt was elected to the Legislative Assembly of Queensland for Everton, succeeding Rod Welford, who had retired.
+In 2009, Watt was elected to the Legislative Assembly of Queensland for Everton, succeeding Rod Welford, who had retired.
 He was defeated at the 2012 state election.

 When Meaghan Scanlon was preselected as the Labor candidate for Gaven at the 2017 state election, it was claimed that Watt was the deciding factor and that it was against the wishes of the branch members.
 One member of the branch claimed "factional politics prior to Murray coming to the Gold Coast didn't happen".

 Federal politics

 Following the retirement of Senator Jan McLucas in 2015, Watt was endorsed by the Labor Party as a Senate candidate for Queensland at the 2016 federal election and was subsequently elected.

 After the 2019 election Watt was included in Anthony Albanese's shadow ministry as Shadow Minister for Northern Australia and Shadow Minister for Disaster and Emergency Management.
 In 2021 he was also appointed to the role of Shadow Minister for Queensland Resources.
-He is also Deputy Opposition Whip in the Senate.
+He was also Deputy Opposition Whip in the Senate.

 Watt is a member of Labor Left.

 Re-elected at the 2022 election, Watt became Minister for Agriculture, Fisheries and Forestry and Minister for Emergency Management.
 In the July 2024 reshuffle, he was appointed Minister for Employment and Workplace Relations.

 After the re-election of the Albanese government in the 2025 federal election, Watt was moved to the role of Minister for the Environment and Water in the second Albanese ministry.

+In 2026, it was revealed that Australian ISIS Doctor Tareq Kamleh wants to come back to Australia.
+Watt has refused him assistance.